-Only registered land surveyors can undertake a land survey, and only registered mine surveyors can undertake a mine survey.
-For non-registered persons undertaking such surveys, they must be under the supervision of a registered surveyor, and the supervision can be provided in the form of immediate supervision, or general supervision - depending on the circumstance.
+Only registered land surveyors can undertake a land survey, and only registered mining surveyors can undertake a mining survey.
+For unregistered persons undertaking such surveys, they must be under the supervision of a registered surveyor, and the supervision can be provided in the form of immediate supervision, or general supervision - depending on the circumstance.